 Seeing the Hoi An Memories Show

 Getting there: the Memories Show takes place on Hoi An Memories Land, a small island in the Thu Bon River, south of Old Town.
 The island is home to the five-star Hoi An Memories Resort (see on Agoda / Booking).
 As an aside, this would be a great place to stay in Hoi An.
-(I have more suggestions here.)
+I have more Hoi An hotel suggestions here, and this article covers Hoi An’s best areas to stay.

 There are ticket booths at the beginning of both bridges onto the island.
 If you buy your ticket ahead of time via Klook or GetYourGuide, you’ll receive a confirmation or QR code that you’ll show to the ticket booth to receive a physical ticket.